top of page

 • Problem-solving approach

-• 2-3 hour Solution-Focused Consult, broken into 2 sessions
+• 2 or 3 hour Solution-Focused Consult, broken into 2 sessions

 • Price varies, depending on the presence of one or more issues and session length.